 Although no training is necessary or required, it is available:

-For more information as well as for help to arrange presentations, training sessions, field trips, or to discuss your sightings, use our form to request a event, or contact us directly:
+For more information as well as for help to arrange presentations, training sessions, field trips, or to discuss your sightings please contact us directly:

-Be sure to explore our species pages for additional information, photographs, calls, and other tools for identification, convservation, and education.
+Be sure to explore our species pages for additional information, photographs, calls, and other tools for identification, conservation, and education.